SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/11_Graph✅/GRAPH.md

 A graph is a collection of nodes (vertices) and edges connecting them.
 Graphs are used to represent various real-world problems like social networks, transportation systems, and more.
 In this guide, we will explore the implementation of a graph data structure in C#.

+## Components of a Graph
+- **Vertex (Node)**: A fundamental part of a graph that represents an entity.
+For example, in a social network, each person can be represented as a vertex.
+- **Edge**: A connection between two vertices.
+Edges can be directed (one-way) or undirected (two-way).
+For example, in a road network, an edge can represent a road connecting two cities.

+## Types of Graphs
+- **Undirected Graph**: A graph where edges have no direction.
+The connection between vertices is bidirectional.
+- **Directed Graph (Digraph)**: A graph where edges have a direction, indicating a one-way relationship between vertices.
+- **Weighted Graph**: A graph where edges have weights, representing the cost or distance between vertices.
+- **Unweighted Graph**: A graph where edges do not have weights.

 ## Key Concepts
 - **Vertex**: A node in the graph.
 - **Edge**: A connection between two vertices.